viamrobotics/docs/docs/tutorials/integrating-viam-with-openai.md

 sudo apt install python3-pip
 ```

-You'll also need to install pyaudio, alsa, and flac:
+You will also need to install pyaudio, alsa, and flac:

 ``` bash
 sudo apt install python3-pyaudio